linka-cloud/s3-gateway/README.md

-# minio-gateway
+# s3-gateway

-minio-gateway fork of [MinIO](https://github.com/minio/minio) with the s3 gateway feature.
+s3-gateway fork of [MinIO](https://github.com/minio/minio) with the s3 gateway feature.

-It follows the MinIO teams recommandation to fork the project and maintain it as a fork if the gateway feature is needed.
+It follows the MinIO teams recommendation to fork the project and maintain it as a fork if the gateway feature is needed.

 ## Why is it still needed ?